 There are many other areas where polycarbonates are used, other than constructional purposes.
 They are also used in the advertising industry, for police equipment, automobile parts, DVDs, lenses and many other applications.
 Whatever your area of usage, you must get in touch with Tuflite Polymers to get your hands on the best quality polycarbonate sheets available in a variety of qualities, types, colours and designs.

-Polycarbonate plastic is used by manufacturers, business and DIYers for many different purposes.
+PC sheet is used by manufacturers, business and DIYers for many different purposes.

 Businesses and manufacturers make different products using polycarbonate.